1914 Philadelphia Athletics season

 The 1914 Philadelphia Athletics season was a season in American baseball.
 It involved the A's finishing first in the American League with a record of 99 wins and 53 losses.

-They went on to face the Boston Braves in the 1914 World Series, which they lost in four straight games.
+The team went on to face the Boston Braves in the 1914 World Series, which they lost in four straight games.

-After the season, Connie Mack sold his best players off to other teams due to his frustration with the Federal League.
-The A's would then post seven consecutive last place finishes in the American League and would not win another pennant until 1929.
+After the season, Connie Mack sold the contracts of his best players to other teams due to his frustration with the Federal League.
+The A's subsequently posted seven consecutive last-place finishes in the American League and did not win another pennant until 1929.

 Regular season

 The franchise took a downturn in 1914.
 The heavily favored Athletics lost the 1914 World Series to the "Miracle" Boston Braves in a four-game sweep.
 Miracles often have two sides, and for a few years this "miracle" wrought disaster on the A's.
 Mack traded, sold or released most of the team's star players soon after, and the team fell into a lengthy slump.